 Countries with Nuclear Weapons, that have Tested Nuclear Weapons, or Are Suspected of Pursuing Nuclear Weapons

-The State Department works to sustain international consensus on nuclear nonproliferation, coordinates implementation of international treaties and agreements, and manages cooperative nonproliferation programs and activities.
-For example, the State Department leads negotiations for U.S. nuclear cooperation agreements, which outline conditions—such as physical security and peaceful use—for partner countries that may import civilian nuclear material and equipment from the United States.
+- The State Department works to sustain international consensus on nuclear nonproliferation, coordinates implementation of international treaties and agreements, and manages cooperative nonproliferation programs and activities.
+For example, it leads negotiations for U.S. nuclear cooperation agreements.
+These agreements outline conditions—such as physical security and peaceful use—for partner countries that are allowed to import civilian nuclear material and equipment from the United States.

-Additionally, U.S. efforts to prevent nuclear proliferation are implemented through the IAEA, an autonomous international organization affiliated with the United Nations that, among other missions, works to protect and control nuclear and radiological material and nuclear facilities.
-For example, IAEA helped monitor and verify certain provisions in the 2015 nuclear agreement with Iran, through which Iran committed to limits on its nuclear program in exchange for relief from U.S. (and other) sanctions.
-However, IAEA doesn’t have the guidelines it needs to ensure it is appropriately prioritizing its nuclear security work.
+- The U.S. works with the IAEA to ensure that nuclear materials and activities around the world intended for peaceful purposes are not diverted to weapons, and that nuclear and radiological materials and facilities are adequately protected.
+For example, the IAEA helped monitor and verify certain provisions in the 2015 nuclear agreement with Iran, through which Iran committed to limits on its nuclear program in exchange for relief from sanctions.
+However, the IAEA hasn’t improved performance measures or reporting on its efforts to improve nuclear security worldwide.
 It also relies heavily on voluntary contributions and hasn’t analyzed ways to stabilize its nuclear security funding.
-The State Department (which coordinates U.S. policy with and financial contributions to IAEA) could help IAEA address these issues.
+The State Department (which coordinates U.S. policy with and financial contributions to the IAEA) could help it address these issues.